 They have a reputation for producing impressive flowers - flowers usually come out at night and only last for one or two days in mid to late summer.
 The buds may seem strange looking for many people because they are usually very harry like a bat, but they open up to reveal some of the most intense colors ranging from lit pink through deep reds and magentas as well as oranges and whites.
 Some of the most impressive flower colors have been produced as hybrids in this genus, and it seems possible that a person could collect Echinopsis plants for a lifetime and still find new and interesting variations.

 Echinopsis is also sometimes given a common name of, 'Easter Lily Cactus' because some varieties produce long white creamy funnel shaped flowers.

-Click on the thumbnail below to view plant purchasing information.
+Click on the thumbnail below to view seed and plant purchasing information.